simslab/scHPF/README.md

 # Single-cell Hierarchical Poisson Factorization

+## Update
+A newer version of the code, which uses numba and is substantially more computationally effiecient is available on branch rewrite_release.
+It will be merged into master shortly.

+## About
 Pre-release of [Single-cell Hierarchical Poisson Factorization (scHPF)](https://www.biorxiv.org/content/early/2018/07/11/367003), as described in the forthcoming manuscript: <br/> *De novo* Gene Signature Identification from Single-Cell RNA-Seq with Hierarchical Poisson Factorization.

 scHPF is a tool for _de novo_ discovery of both discrete and continuous expression patterns in single-cell RNA\-sequencing (scRNA-seq) data.
 It adapts [Hierarchical Poisson Factorization](http://www.cs.columbia.edu/~blei/papers/GopalanHofmanBlei2015.pdf) to avoid prior normalization and model variable sparsity across genes and cells.
 Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our [paper on biorXiv](https://www.biorxiv.org/content/early/2018/07/11/367003).